CSI-Tech-Talent-Pipeline/preinternship-curriculum/classwork/day12-react-side-effects-and-data-fetching/README.md

 - Add persistence to form inputs
 - Understand how to add and remove event listeners in a React component

+## React Docs to Review

+To start, we're going to review the React docs on [Synchronizing with Effects](https://react.dev/learn/synchronizing-with-effects).

 ## Project Setup

 ### Task 1: Install `json-server`